 - social phobia

-- difficulty with social cues
+- challenges with social cues

-- difficulty playing in an age-appropriate way
+- challenges with playing in an age-appropriate way

 - attention and engagement problems